Sunday, November 3, 2013

-I've experimented for several years with images that include lots of negative space surrounding the birds.
-I started this on Biscayne Bay when the sponge farm sticks were planted in the water (they are gone now) and gulls, terns and cormorants would roost on them.
-I had lots of fun photographing the scenes on a calm day when the water and sky appeared as one big white space and the birds and sticks became silhouettes.
+For several years, I have experimented with images that include negative space surrounding the birds.
+I started this on Biscayne Bay when the sponge farm sticks were planted in the water and gulls, terns and cormorants would roost on them.
+I had lots of fun photographing the scenes on calm days when the water and sky appeared as one big white space and the birds and sticks became silhouettes.

 Now, I look for these opportunities more often.
 On Florida Bay near Snake Bight is a large flat where hundreds of birds spread out over the open water.
 In the morning, it is very difficult to paddle into a position where the bird are front lit.
 So sometimes, I do the opposite and paddle on the west side of the mud flat so that I am facing the sun.
 With this scene, all the wading birds are silhouetted.
 With lots of birds spread out, I adjust the aperture so that I get a long depth of field, f16-f22.
 Then, I increase the ISO and/or reduce the shutter speed to brighten up the water as much as possible without blowing out the dark birds.